Theodore George

-Theodore D. George (born 1971) is an American philosopher and professor and chair of the department of philosophy at Texas A&M University.
+Theodore Dennis George (born 1971) is an American philosopher and professor and chair of the department of philosophy at Texas A&M University.

 He is known for his expertise on post-Kantian philosophy and hermeneutics, in particular, his work on Hans-Georg Gadamer.

 George is the editor of Epoché: A Journal for the History of Philosophy.

 He was the president of North American Society for Philosophical Hermeneutics between 2013 and 2016.